code-312/ceic-jekyll/pages/about-us/our-partners.md

 - template: text-area
   style: Two Column
   text_area: "<p>The Coalition would not be where it is today without our partners.
-    We are incredibly grateful for the relationships we’ve built with all of the listed organizations, and encourage you to plug in with our partners!</p>"
+    </p>"
   heading: Partner Organizations
+  column_two: "<p>We are incredibly grateful for the relationships we’ve built with
+    all of the listed organizations, and encourage you to plug in with our partners!</p>"
 - template: text-area
   text_area: <ul><li><p><a href="https://chicagovotes.com/">Chicago Votes</a></p></li><li><p><a
     href="https://codeforchicago.org/">Code for Chicago</a></p></li><li><p><a href="https://www.theportministries.org/">Port